Micamaster100/Beyond/README.md

 - [Dev Log](https://github.com/Micamaster100/Beyond#dev-log)
 # Beyond
 Source code of Beyond, the Roblox script executor.
+# Notes:

-All of this is open-source, but only works with Windows at the moment.
-And it was made on WinForms.
+- All of this is open-source, but only works with Windows at the moment.
+Winforms C# .NET Framework
+- This is the source code.
+Also where the latest updates are.
+There's some useless files here, however.
+More than not, the soruce code is for modifying and having your own spinoff.
+- WeAreDevs API was used.

 # Instructions:
 ## Installation